Medical questions & health advice by licensed doctors

 Perhaps the mole is recognized as being abnormal in some way, and therefore it is selected for destruction.
 It is considered an autoimmune process.
 Your circulating antibody and special white cells attack the pigment cells in the mole to cause the central mole to fade from dark brown to light brown to pink, eventually disappearing completely.
 The normal skin around the mole also has pigment cells in it and is affected by some of the reaction, causing the white ring.
 The mole in the center of a halo is rarely malignant (cancerous).
 Halo moles can be seen as part of a more generalized pigment loss and are unlikely the cause for concern.
 Sometimes halo moles are triggered by sunburn (as in your case) which damages the mole and causes it to be recognized by the body as foreign that is to be destroyed by your autoimmune process.
 That being said, all halo moles need to be examined carefully by a dermatologist because a malignant mole may sometimes develop white halos around them as well.
 Please see your doctor soon.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.